headshot

 Phone: (603) 862-1864

-Currently he is a board member for the journal Anthropology and Humanism and the Seacoast African American Cultural Center (SAACC) in Portsmouth, NH where he supervises internships and public cultural education through curation of their collections.
-For his contributions to SAACC, he also received a state-wide Spirit of NH Volunteer Service Award.
+Currently he is an advisory board member for Anthropology and Humanism and Bristol U Press' Death and Culture book series, and formerly for the Northeastern Workshops on Southern Africa (NEWSA, now WOZA) and the Seacoast African American Cultural Center (SAACC) where he supervised internships and public education through curation of their collections.
+For his contributions to SAACC, he received a state-wide Spirit of New Hampshire Volunteer Service Award.

-He is always happy to meet with interested students and consult for both public and private organizations.
+He is always happy to meet interested students and consult for interested groups.

 Courses Taught